 Spiced Apples would be a tasty dish that may be used as an accompaniment or a dessert.
 This particular recipe from allrecipes.com provides 110 calories per serving.
 Compare the calories in this recipe to Grandma’s apple pie recipe.
 You could easily be saving 300-400 calories by making this substitution.

 What about just having a fruit salad for dessert?
 Sparks People’s recipe for Rainbow Fruit combines a variety of fruit into a not only a lovely, great tasting dessert but one that is lower in calories.
 The recipe provides 88 calories per serving.
 This recipe could be made ahead in order to save time on the day of the holiday.

-As I reviewed the recipes for lower calorie dishes noted above, it dawned on me that the spiced apples and fruit salad could be used as a dish for breakfast or brunch on Easter morning.
-I further thought about foods that could be made on Easter morning that would be quick, tasty and lower in calories.
-I thought of the biscuits that I had at home in the years past.
-Guess what?
-I found a recipe for a Yogurt Biscuits that provides 68.7 calories for one biscuit compared to 180 calories in the popular larger style of biscuits that you find at the grocery.
+The spiced apples and fruit salad could be used as a dish for breakfast or brunch on Easter morning as well.
+There is also a recipe for a Yogurt Biscuits that provides 68.7 calories for one biscuit compared to 180 calories in the popular larger style of biscuits that you find at the grocery.
 However, the biscuits in a can are easy to pop into the oven and are ready to eat within a few minutes, so here’s a hint: make the yogurt biscuits ahead of time and just rewarm in the microwave a few minutes prior to serving.

-Yogurt Biscuits and Rainbow Fruit.
-As I searched on the computer for ideas, I found a recipe for Crustless Broccoli & Cheddar Mini Quiches.
-What I found great about this recipe is not only that one serving provides 120 calories but they can be made ahead of time and frozen.
+There is a recipe for Crustless Broccoli & Cheddar Mini Quiches.
+What is great about this recipe is not only that one serving provides 120 calories but they can be made ahead of time and frozen.